 The quiver $\widehat{\Q}_p$ is locally bounded, so that many results of Covering Theory \cite{Ga3} can be applied.
 The universal covering functor $F:\widehat{\A}(p,x)\rightarrow \A(p,x)$ induces a \textquotedblleft push-down\textquotedblright-functor between the representation categories $F_{\lambda}: \rep(\widehat{\Q}_p,\widehat{I}_x) \rightarrow \rep(\Q_p,I_x)$ \cite[\S3.2]{BoGa} which has the following nice properties: \begin{proposition} \begin{enumerate} \item $F_{\lambda}$ sends indecomposable non-isomorphic representations, which are not $\mathbf{Z}$-translates, to indecomposable non-isomorphic representations. \item If $M$ has dimension vector $\dff=(d_{i,j})_{i\in\mathbf{Z}, 1\leq j\leq p}$, then $F_{\lambda}(M)$ has dimension vector $\dff'=(\sum_{i\in\mathbb{Z}} d_{i,j})_{1\leq j\leq p}$. \item $F_{\lambda}\left(\rep^{\inj}(\widehat{\Q}_p,\widehat{I}_n)\right)\subseteq \rep^{\inj}(\Q_p,I_n)$. \item Let $\dff$ and $\dff'$ be as in 2.
 Then $F_{\lambda}$ induces an injective linear map $R_{\dff}(\widehat{\Q}_{p}, \widehat{I}_n)\rightarrow R_{\dff'}(\Q_p,I_n)$. \end{enumerate} \end{proposition}

 \begin{proof} The first property follows from \cite[Lemma~3.5]{Ga3}.
 The other three are clear from the construction of $F_{\lambda}$ in \cite[\S3.2]{BoGa}. \end{proof}

 By \cite[Theorem 3.6]{Ga3}, if the algebra $\widehat{\A}(p,x)$ is locally representation-finite (that is, for each vertex $y$, the number of $\widehat{\A}(p,x)$-representations $M$ with $M_y\neq \{0\}$ is finite), then the algebra $\A(p,x)$ is representation-finite.
-For example, we can use the BHV-list (see, for example, \cite{HaVo}) in order to find infinitely many non-isomorphic indecomposable $\widehat{\A}(p,x)$-representations and know that these yield infinitely many non-isomorphic indecomposable $\A(p,x)$-representations via the functor $F_{\lambda}$.
+We can use the BHV-list (see, for example, \cite{HaVo}) in order to find infinitely many non-isomorphic indecomposable $\widehat{\A}(p,x)$-representations and this yields infinitely many non-isomorphic indecomposable $\A(p,x)$-representations via the functor $F_{\lambda}$.

-It is also usefull to define a trucated version of $\widehat{\Q}_p$.
+It is also useful to define a truncated version of $\widehat{\Q}_p$.

 of $n$ rows and $p$ columns.
 Define $\widehat{I}_{p,n}(x)$ to be the ideal generated by all commutativity relations and by the relation that the composition of $x$ vertical maps equals zero.
 Further, define $\widehat{\A}(p,x)_n:= K\widehat{\Q}_{p,n}/\widehat{I}_{p,n}(x)$.
 Representations are given as tuples $(M_{k,l})_{1\leq k\leq n, 1\leq l\leq p}$ together with maps $\alpha_{k,l}: M_{k,l}\rightarrow M_{k,l+1}$ and $\beta_{k,l}: M_{k,l}\rightarrow M_{k+1,l}$ fulfilling $ \beta_{k,l+1} \circ \alpha_{k,l}= \alpha_{k+1,l} \circ \beta_{k,l}$.
 If $x=n$, then define $\widehat{\A}(p)_n:=\widehat{\A}(p,x)_n$ and $\widehat{I}_{p,n}:=\widehat{I}_{p,n}(x)$.